Any Investor Can Ignore Your Best Advice And Be Wildly Successful

 You need to have punchy saturated colours, quick transitions and b-roll clips not extending beyond 3 seconds and yet some creators eschew this counsel by merely pointing the camera at their face and doing an entire monologue in just one clip.

-In other words, there are many ways to become successful as a content creator just as there are numerous paths to becoming a prosperous investor.
+In other words, there are many ways to become successful as a travel media specialist just as there are numerous paths to becoming a prosperous investor.

 My Best Advice: Expand the Canvas and Maximally Diversify - Digital Art